 Be sure to adhere to the snorkelling code of conduct in order to protect the reef, do not touch any coral or marine life, apply sunscreen 30 minutes before going into the water and don’t take anything from the ocean, unless its trash.

-I’ve concentrated on tropical fish here, but you stand a good chance of seeing turtles, dolphins, manta rays, octopus and sharks as well!
+I’ve concentrated on tropical fish here, but you stand a good chance of seeing turtles, dolphins, manta rays, octopuses and sharks as well!

 1. Foxface rabbitfish